 Mount Maunganui 3116

-Axieo enjoys exclusive partnerships with Principals and trading partners around the world.
-We combine their R&D with our application capability to provide innovative solutions for our customers through best in class food ingredients and raw materials across food, pharmaceuticals, coatings, plastics, personal care and agriculture markets.
+Axieo enjoys exlcusive partnerships with Principals and Trading Partners around the world.
+We combine their R&D with our application capability to provide innovative solutions for our customers through best in class food ingredients and raw materials.
+We cover food, pharmaceuticals, coatings, plastics, personal care and agriculture markets.
 Axieo has a vast portfolio including hydrocolloids, starches, maltodextrins, chocolate, freeze dried fruits, croutons, marshmallows, natural and organic flavours, natural colours, creamers & foamers (dairy and non dairy), minerals, lactic acid, emulsifiers, soluble fibre, proteins, ethanol, sweeteners, tableting aids, clean label preservatives for yeast and mould inhibition, antifoam, glycerine and more.

 119 Carbine Road

 Givaudan is the global leader in the creation of flavours and fragrances.
 In close collaboration with food, beverage, consumer product and fragrance partners, Givaudan develops tastes and scents that delight consumers the world over.